Skip to main content

 Penryn TR10 9FE

-None of this is a solitary endeavour; I am grateful to my friends, family and teachers, without whom this journey would not come into being.
-Among those who have been inspiring for my work are: David Abram, John O'Donohue, Marilyn Strathern, Thích Nhất Hạnh, Tim Ingold, E. Richard Atleo, Allegra Wint, Jalaluddin Rumi, Sam Cushman, and Port Meadow.
+None of this is a solitary endeavour - I am grateful to my friends, family, and teachers, who endlessly inspire me and without whom this journey would not come into being.
+Among those who have been influential for my work are: David Abram, John O'Donohue, Marilyn Strathern, John Law, Thích Nhất Hạnh, Tim Ingold, Umeek (E. Richard Atleo), Allegra Wint, Yadvinder Malhi, Jamie Lorimer, Andy Stirling, Jalaluddin Rumi, Sam Cushman, and Port Meadow.

 View full profile